Board effectiveness

 We're seeing a growing gap between what boards need to accomplish and their available time.
 Our recent survey found that 91% of business leaders want their boards to reduce irrelevant discussions and focus more on the organization’s big-picture visions and goals.

 First, allocate time limits for key agenda topics and enforce them consistently.
-This forces presenters to be concise and helps discussions stay decision-oriented.
+This encourages presenters to be concise and helps discussions stay decision-focused.
 When meetings have clear boundaries, both preparation and participation improve.

 Discussion facilitation techniques for better participation